MUSA-620-Spring-2018/MUSA-620-Week-7/README.md

 3. Paste it into the webdriver.r script along with your Sauce Labs username.
 4. While running your scraper, you can watch the browser live from the Sauce Labs Dashboard page.

+# Assignment

+Calculate the price per square foot of condominiums overlooking Rittenhouse Square by scraping the Philadelphia Property Database.
+Then present this information visually on a map.

+This assignment is **required**.
+Please turn it in by email to myself (galkamaxd at gmail) and Evan (ecernea at sas dot upenn dot edu).

+**Due:** Wednesday, 14-March by 9am

+### Description

+To calculate the average price per square foot for these homes, you will need to scrape the [Philadelphia Property Database](http://property.phila.gov/).

+* This list of condos (address and unit #) are in the [condos-rittenhouse.csv](https://github.com/MUSA-620-Spring-2018/MUSA-620-Week-7/blob/master/condos-rittenhouse.csv) file.
+So as not to overload the Property Database server, please do not run the full dataset until you have confirmed your scraper is working and are ready for the final run.
+Instead, please use [condo-test-data.csv](https://github.com/MUSA-620-Spring-2018/MUSA-620-Week-7/blob/master/condo-test-data.csv) (contains only four records) for building and testing your scraper.
+* See the [scraper-template.r](https://github.com/MUSA-620-Spring-2018/MUSA-620-Week-7/blob/master/scraper-template.r) script for some code to get you started.
+* For the purposes of this assignment, please use the most recent Market Value as the price of the condo, as shown in the "VALUATION HISTORY" table.
+For the area of the condo, please use the field labeled "IMPROVEMENT AREA (SQFT)".
+* Once you have collected the property values, you should calculate the price per square foot for each of the 12 buildings.
+* Geocode the 12 buildings with ggmap (**geocode only the 12 building addresses, not each individual condo**) and present the price per square footage visually on a map using ggplot2.

+If you are having problems getting the Selenium Standalone Server working, you can find more [information here](https://cran.r-project.org/web/packages/RSelenium/vignettes/RSelenium-basics.html).
+We can also go through it in office hours.
+However, this project is not meant to be an exercise in setting up servers, so if you are finding it overwhelming to set up the standalone server, you should just use [Sauce Labs](https://saucelabs.com/), as we did in class.
+You can sign up for a [free Sauce Labs trial account here](https://saucelabs.com/signup/trial).

+### Deliverable

+- A map showing each building's average price per square foot
+- The output data from your scraper (the value and sqare footage of each condo)
+- all R scripts used in scraping, analyzing, and visualizing the data
+- a written explanation of: the steps you took to create it, reasons for your design choices, and an explanation of what the map shows / what patterns you see.